 The tiny town of 1,650 residents passed a resolution this week calling for President Bush's removal from office.

-The Vermonters charged him with misleading the country about the war in Iraq, as well as lying about torturing prisoners and engaging in dismet domestic spikes.
+The Vermonters charged him with misleading the country about the war in Iraq, as well as lying about torturing prisoners and engaging in domestic spikes.

-I'll tell you what torture is.
+Speaking of torture, I'll tell you what torture is.

 It's having to listen to a liberal day in and day out.

-Los Angeles County faces tens of millions of dollars in damages for bedding thousands of prisoners on mattresses on concrete floors.
+From the United Press International, Los Angeles County faces tens of millions of dollars in damages for bedding thousands of prisoners on mattresses on concrete floors.

 The practice violates the Constitution.

-It is symptomatic of serious problems in the crowded riot-torn jail system, according to Federal Judge Dean D. Pregerson.
+It is symptomatic of serious problems in the crowded, riot-torn jail system, according to federal judge Dean D. Pregerson.

 And he gave lawyers for the county and Stephen Yagman, representing the class of floor-sleeping inmates that he estimated up to 300,000, time to make additional arguments before final ruling.

-Floor sleeping ended last September as additional facilities were opened to provide more bunks, in addition to early release of some inmates convicted of misdemeanors, said Mark Klugman, chief of the correctional services division, said the system's been hard hit by a string of bad budget years.
+Floor sleeping ended last September as additional facilities were opened to provide more bunks, in addition to early release of some inmates convicted of misdemeanors, said Mark Klugman, chief of the Correctional Services Division.

-So we got torture going on in the LA County jail system.
+So, we got torture going on in the LA County jail system.

 Veritable torture.